 3. Handler Training: Explosive detection and firearms detection canine teams are only as effective as the relationship between the dog and handler.
 Single-purpose, single-handler teams build and continue to reinforce that special workbond.
 MSA exclusively recruits canine handlers with military or law enforcement backgrounds, prioritizing candidates with real-world experience in identifying and mitigating security threats.

 4. Joint Operational Training: Critical specialty module training focuses on real-life field work and will often directly reflect the dog / handler deployment.
 Common areas of operational training include: (1) Explosive Odor Tracking, (2) Explosive Cargo Screening, (3) Loading Dock Screening, (4) Checkpoint Screening, (5) Public Transportation Area Screening and (6) Ammunition and Firearms Screening.

 5. Testing and Certification: MSA’s Canine Detection Program is consistently evaluated through independent testing and certification on nationally recognized NAPWDA standards.

 MSA’s highly acclaimed Canine Detection Program is consistently evaluated to meet the highest level of performance standards and market distinction.
-Our dog / handler teams receive world-class training prior to field work and throughout their careers.
-Semi-annual training includes explosive identification classes for handlers, which are taught by bomb technicians experienced in the latest explosive threats.
+All dog / handler teams receive world-class training prior to field work and throughout their careers.
+Semi-annual training includes explosive identification classes for handlers, which are taught by MSA bomb technicians experienced in the latest explosive threats.
 While not a requirement, MSA annually administers the Department of Justice National Odor Recognition Test (DOJ NORT) certification for all teams.